GeorgiaMap/partner-tools/overview/2021/README.md

 ## My Profile

-Each user has one user profile, which is related to multiple organization accounts, location listings and events.
+Each user has one user profile, which can be related to multiple organization accounts.

 My Name (First and Last)
 My Title